WRIEC Lending Library

 - Choose your selection from our Lending Library Catalog or the Annotated Bibliography above.

 - E-mail us your requests at email@example.com with a subject line of "Lending Library Request".
+You can request 2 materials at a time for a 30-day rental period.

 The following guidelines have been developed to make the Lending Library as accessible as possible to the greatest numbers of interpreters: